Thendoi/Probability-of-Default-PD-Project/README.md

 ## What's in this project

 I trained and compared three models on ~32,500 loan applications: Logistic Regression, Random Forest, and XGBoost.
-Along the way I tried to do a few things properly that a lot of tutorial-style projects skip:

 - **Fixed a data leakage issue.** The naive approach is to balance the classes with SMOTE and *then* split into train/test.
 That lets synthetic training rows leak into the test set and makes your accuracy look better than it really is.
 I split first, then balanced only the training data.
 - **Kept `loan_grade` instead of dropping it.** It's an ordinal risk grade (A through G), and it turned out to be one of the strongest predictors — throwing it away would've cost real signal.